-I specialise in original stories and access, and have worked on agenda-setting investigations for VICE, the Telegraph, the Guardian, the Independent, the Evening Standard, Channel 4's Dispatches, BBC Panorama, and others.
+I specialise in original, exclusive stories and access.
+I have worked on agenda-setting investigations for VICE, the Sunday Times, the Telegraph, the Guardian, the Independent, the Evening Standard, Channel 4's Dispatches, BBC Panorama, and others.

-I've worked as a Producer-Correspondent for VICE News and its nightly show on HBO (2014-17), a Producer for VICE, an investigative reporter at the Telegraph (2011-14) and a features writer at the Evening Standard (2010-11).
+For three years I worked as a Producer-Correspondent for VICE News and its nightly show on US network HBO (2014-17), and before that as a reporter on the Telegraph's award-winning investigations team (2011-14).

-As a freelance producer/director I've exposed a black market for state surveillance tech, investigated alleged murder by a conservation charity, and covered the first experiments with a drug that can target and weaken specific memories, helping addicts forget their triggers.
+At VICE I was the first to expose an illicit global market for state surveillance tech in a year-long covert operation; I explored alleged murder at a conservation charity; and I directed a film about the first experiments with a drug that can weaken specific memories, helping addicts 'forget' their habit.

-My writing won a Hugh Cudlipp award in 2012.
+My journalism won a Hugh Cudlipp award in 2012.

 Want to commission me for something?